happymondaynkanta/UESTC-Master-s-Thesis-Overleaf-Latex-Version-for-International-Students/README.md

 # 2022 UESTC Thesis/Dissertation New Format

 In 20202, UESTC made few changes to the Thesis and Dissertation format.
 These changes are mainly on the sytle of the Table and the Reference style.
-I have provided the code to correctly effect the new style of the Table.
+I have provided the code to correctly effect the new style of the Table and I have also included a new source file named "thesis-uestc.bst" to handle the new changes to the reference format.

 ## Example 1 of the new Table style